fecresgam/karate-deckofcards/README.md

 ## Check Runs Results
-Take a look on last runs on [GitHub Actions](https://github.com/fecresgam/karate-deckofcards/actions) Inside every run you will find an "Artifacts" section where you can take a look to the html karate test results.
+Take a look on last runs on [GitHub Actions](https://github.com/fecresgam/karate-deckofcards/actions) Inside every run you will find an "Artifacts" section where you can find:
+- The karate results html report.
+- The OWASP ZAP security-related found issues.

 ## About Deck Of Cards
 [GitHub Repo](https://github.com/crobertsbmw/deckofcards)